lara-destein13/pw/README.md

 GIVEN I need a new, secure password
 WHEN I click the button to generate a password
-THEN I am presented with a series of prompts for password criteria WHEN prompted for password criteria
+THEN I am presented with a series of prompts for password criteria
+    - add event listener to button
+    - create event handler to start the start password generator function
+    - wrap the password generator logic in a start password generator function
+    - nest prompts in start password generator function
+    - while conditions are true then move to next prompt but first confirm with user that their selections were made intentionally.
+If yes, move forward, if no, break out of while loop
+    - create generate password funtion which takes into acocunt user input and randomly generates a password.
+    - alert user of their generated password
+WHEN prompted for password criteria
 THEN I select which criteria to include in the password WHEN prompted for the length of the password